kudobuilder/kudo/docs/cli.md

     Strategy:    serial
 ```

-Our tree view makes this information more readable to the user and creates a better user experience through one command rather than picking from multiple responses the bits and pieces.
+Apparently, KUDO's tree view makes this information easier to understand and prevents you from putting together the bits and pieces of various commands.

 ### Get the History to PlanExecutions

 This is helpful if you want to find out which plan ran on your instance to a particular `FrameworkVersion`.
-Let's say you want to know all plans that ran for the instance `up` and its FrameworkVersion `upgrade-v1`:
+Run this command to retrieve all plans that ran for the instance `up` and its FrameworkVersion `upgrade-v1`:

 ```bash
 $ kubectl kudo plan history upgrade-v1 --instance=up